tsdiokno/abl/content/tl/docs/nt/roma/roma-10.md

 [^9]: If you confess with your mouth, “Jesus is Lord,” and believe in your heart that God raised him from the dead, you will be saved.

-[^10] Ang isa, kapag nagtiwala sa puso ay nagbubunga ng katuwiran, at ang isa kapag naghayag mula sa bibig ay nagbubunga ng kaligtasan.
+[^10] Ang isa, kapag nagtiwala sa puso ay nagbubunga ng pagkamatuwid, at ang isa kapag naghayag mula sa bibig ay nagbubunga ng kaligtasan.

 [^10]: One believes with the heart, resulting in righteousness, and one confesses with the mouth, resulting in salvation.